-The Hwanghakdong Flea Market is a special market located along the Cheonggyecheon Stream that sells secondhand goods.
-It is also popularly known as “Manmul (all-things) Market” due to its variety of goods and “Dokkaebi (a Korean goblin) Market” as the dark interior of the shops stacked high with antiques makes one think of a place where goblins might live.
-The flea market is comprised of street vendors selling old books and videos, the antique street, the electronic appliance stores, the machinery stores, and the stalls out on the street.
-The market place became more popular thanks to the recent visit of G-Dragon, a member of the Korean pop group Big Bang, during the shooting of Korea’s popular entertainment show Infinite Challenge (Muhan Dojeon; 무한도전).
+The Hwanghak-dong Flea Market is a special market located along Cheonggyecheon Stream that sells secondhand goods.
+It is popularly known as “Manmul (all-things) Market” due to its variety of goods and also as “Dokkaebi (goblin) Market” because the dark interior of the shops seems like a place where goblins might live.
+The flea market is comprised of the antique street, electronic appliance stores, machinery stores, and stalls out on the street with vendors selling old books and videos.
+The nearby Dongmyo Flea Market attracts those who love vintage fashion and is constantly busy on the weekends.

 - Operating hours: 09:00-18:00